 If parents are in nursing or retirement homes or even living by themselves, they may not take care of themselves like they should.
 Meal preparation may be out of their hands or they may find themselves eating things that are convenient.
 If they haven’t been proactive about staying healthy, eating right, and getting enough exercise, then their physical and mental status will already be compromised.

 Another study completed by the United Health Care System noted that of all of the risk factors they studied, poor oral health had the largest impact on malnutrition.
-There have been many valid studies which discuss the relationship between poor oral health and nutritional deficiencies and vice-versa.
+There have been many valid studies that discuss the relationship between poor oral health and nutritional deficiencies and vice-versa.

 It’s not just children and the elderly that are affected by malnutrition and poor oral health.
 Here’s why: